Airbnb extends party ban through the summer ahead of Memorial Day

-DENVER (KDVR) – Airbnb says it’s extending its ban on parties through the end of the summer as concern about the spread of COVID-19 continues.
+DENVER (KDVR) – Vacation rental company Airbnb is extending its global ban on parties through the end of the summer in a push to halt so-called disruptive behavior in communities.

 The start of summer — unofficially kicked off by Memorial Day — beckons with vacation plans made possible by relaxed COVID-19 restrictions after a year of coronavirus lockdowns.